Four creative-thinking insights from Te Ohu with Tūhoe

 Final reflections – Is trust the core of sustainable success?

 The final day at Te Ohu was a 4-hour session dedicated to allowing every participant an opportunity to share their reflections; and everyone had plenty to share.
-Closing out a working session by allowing everyone a few words to a carefully focused question is an important opportunity to harvest knowledge and insights that perhaps haven’t made it onto the whiteboard, but nevertheless carry valuable information about next steps or implementation challenges.
+Closing out a working session by allowing everyone a few words to a carefully focused question is an important opportunity to harvest knowledge and insights that perhaps haven’t made it onto the white, but nevertheless carry valuable information about next steps or implementation challenges.
 I’ve often encountered resistance when asking people to sit in a circle for these final sharing sessions; but a circle format is easily the most effective set up, and we all know how frustrating it is to listen to the back of someone’s head.

 What emerged from my experience of Te Ohu was a reminder about how important the issue of trust is.
 In the field of human, community and social relationships (let’s call it social sustainability) trust – in my view – stands at the same level of importance as microplastics-in-water do for environmental sustainability.
 Trust is the glue that binds the fabric of our human society and organisations together.
 Trust underpins brand value, strong customer relationships, as well as being fundamental to partnerships and collaborations that can solve complex challenges way better than any single organisation.
 Trust is value; and a loss of trust can be very expensive.